lancenacabuan/shared/README.md

 Note: Parameters are [Attack, Defense, Stamina, Dash, Burst Resistance]

 Important Notes:
-- Do not entirely rely on stats parameter for builds but also consider these following information below.
+- While stats are important, they should not be the sole factor in building Beyblades.
+Other factors such as burst resistance and playstyle should also be considered.
-- Burst Resistance via Bit part 5th parameter are only either High-enduring (80) or Low-enduring (30) burstability.
+- The Burst Resistance parameter in the Bit part is either High-enduring (80) or Low-enduring (30), impacting the Beyblade's ability to withstand bursts.
-- Burst Resistance via Ratchet part height is more enduring on (?-60) 60mm compared to (?-80) 80mm; unless a more enduring Bit part is used to supplement it.
+- Ratchet parts with a height of (?-60) 60mm have better burst resistance compared to (?-80) 80mm.
+However, using a more enduring Bit part can supplement the burst resistance.
-- More protrusions on Ratchet part especially if on 80mm height boosts attack but makes build more burstable; unless a more enduring Bit part is used to supplement it.
+- More protrusions on Ratchet parts, especially on 80mm height, boost attack but increase susceptibility to bursting.
+Again, using a more enduring Bit part can mitigate this risk.
-- Attack boost via Ratchet height is more powerful if taller (?-80) 80mm yet more susceptible or burstable.
-- Stamina via Ratchet height lasts longer on (?-60) 60mm compared to (?-80) 80mm unless supplemented with high Blade/Bit.
+- Taller Ratchet heights (?-80) 80mm provide a more powerful attack boost but also increase the risk of bursting.
+Stamina lasts longer with a 60mm height unless complemented by Blade/Bit with high Stamina stats.
-- Higher Dash stat parameter via Bit part enhances Attack performance but lessen Stamina.
+- Higher Dash stat parameters in the Bit part enhance Attack performance but reduce Stamina.
+This trade-off should be considered based on the desired playstyle.

 List the final build combos using this exact naming convention:
 Example: Knight Lance 4-80HN